 3. Communication on the same level

-Establish an open culture of discussion in your company: Take the time for discussions and show genuine interest.
-Ask questions and take your colleagues’ answers seriously.
+Establish an open culture of discussion in your company: Take the time for discussions and show genuine interest though employee feedback.
+Ask questions, listen attentively, and take your colleagues’ answers seriously.
 Use the know-how and knowledge of your employees and actively take up suggestions for improvement.
 You should then forward these to the responsible decision-makers if necessary and communicate how you are handling the feedback.

 4. Finding a work-life balance